Dragoljub Mićunović: Political career

 Mićunović was one of the members of the Founding Committee of the Democratic Party in December 1989 who began the process of re-establishing the Democratic Party (DS).
-He was elected the first President of the re-established Democratic Party at the founding party conference on February 3, 1990.
+He was elected the first President of the re-established Democratic Party at the founding party conference on 3 February 1990.

-At the first multi-party elections in Serbia in 1990, he was elected a Member of Parliament of Serbia on behalf of the Democratic Party.
+At the first multi-party elections in Serbia in 1990, he was elected a Member of the Parliament of Serbia on behalf of the Democratic Party.
 As a Member of Parliament on the state level, he was elected a delegate to the Chamber of the Republics and Provinces (upper chamber) of the Assembly of Yugoslavia in the period 1991–1992.
 At the Federal elections in 1992, Mićunović was elected a Member of the Federal Assembly as a representative of the Democratic Party.
-As a member of the opposition coalition “Zajedno”, he was re-elected a Member of Federal Assembly in the Chamber of Citizens (lower chamber) in 1996.
+As a member of the opposition coalition “Zajedno”, he was re-elected a Member of the Federal Assembly in the Chamber of Citizens (lower chamber) in 1996.

 He remained the party's president until 1994, when he was squeezed out from the top spot by Zoran Đinđić.
-Mićunović resigned and with a group of prominent intellectuals, founded the Center for Democracy Fund, a non-governmental organization for the development of civil society and the non-governmental sector, civil education and preparation of political and social reforms.
+Mićunović resigned and with a group of prominent intellectuals, founded the Center for Democracy Fund, a non-governmental organisation (NGO) for the development of civil society and the non-governmental sector, civil education, and preparation of political and social reforms.

-In 1996, Dragoljub Mićunović founded a new political party, Democratic Centre, of which he was elected president.
+In 1996, Mićunović founded a new political party, Democratic Centre, of which he was elected president.

 At the federal elections in 2000, as one of the leaders of the Democratic Opposition of Serbia (DOS) coalition, Mićunović was again elected a Member of Parliament in the Chamber of Citizens of the Federal Assembly.
-After the victory of the Democratic Opposition of Serbia in October 2000, he was elected President of the Chamber of Citizens of the Federal Assembly on November 3, 2000.
-When the State Union of Serbia and Montenegro was established, in March 2003, Dragoljub Mićunović was elected President of the Parliament of Serbia and Montenegro on March 3 that year.
-He held this position to March 3, 2004.
+After the victory of the Democratic Opposition of Serbia in October 2000, he was elected President of the Chamber of Citizens of the Federal Assembly on 3 November 2000.
+When the State Union of Serbia and Montenegro was established, in March 2003, Mićunović was elected President of the Parliament of Serbia and Montenegro on 3 March that year.
+He held this position until 3 March 2004.

-Mićunović was a candidate at the 2003 Serbian presidential election, winning 35.42% of the popular vote, but the election was canceled due to low turnout (the turnout was 38.8%, considerably less than the 50% of eligible voters threshold required by Serbian law).
+Mićunović was a candidate at the 2003 Serbian presidential election, winning 35.42% of the popular vote, but the election was cancelled due to low turnout (the turnout was 38.8%, considerably less than the 50% of eligible voters threshold required by Serbian law).

-Dragoljub Mićunović's Democratic Centre party merged into the Democratic Party in 2004, and he was one of the leading candidates on the Democratic Party list in the Serbian Parliamentary elections held on January 21, 2007.
+Mićunović's Democratic Centre party merged into the Democratic Party in 2004, and he was one of the leading candidates on the Democratic Party list in the Serbian Parliamentary elections held on 21 January 2007.
+Mićunović remained an MP until 2020; he was last elected in the 2016 Serbian parliamentary election.
+During his term, he also served as the parliamentary leader of the Democratic Party.